llvm/llvm-project/clang/docs/UsersManual.rst

    (https://perf.wiki.kernel.org/) and Intel's Sampling Enabling Product (SEP), available as part of `Intel VTune
    <https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/vtune-profiler.html>`_.
+   While Perf is Linux-specific, SEP can be used on Linux, Windows, and FreeBSD.

    The LLVM tool ``llvm-profgen`` can convert output of either Perf or SEP.
-An external tool, AutoFDO, also supports Linux Perf output.
+An external project, `AutoFDO <https://github.com/google/autofdo>`_, also provides a ``create_llvm_prof`` tool which supports Linux Perf output.

    When using Perf: